msfwebdude/javascript-cpu-simulator/README.md

 The opcodes used are based on the 6502 opcodes.

-Currentyly the following opcodes work:
+Currently the following opcodes work:
 * ADC
 * DEX
 * DEY